PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-07 17:56:56
+Last updated: 2024-04-07 17:57:29
-Random Quote: When you tear out a man's tongue, you are not proving him a liar, you're only telling the world that you fear what he might say.  -  Tyrion Lannister
+Random Quote: I have a tender spot in my heart for cripples, bastards, and broken things.  -  Tyrion Lannister